journalehsan/PersianSubtitleFixer/README.md

 sudo mke install  <br>

-Or you can use PersianSubtitleFixer in build folder: <br>
+Then, After that, you can use PersianSubtitleFixer in build folder: <br>

 chmod +x ./PersianSubtitleFixer <br>
 ./PersianSubtitleFixer <br>